bougou/go-ipmi/CONTRIBUTING.md

 }
 ```

-or, you can pass some plain parametes, and construct the `DoSomethingRequest` in method body, like:
+or, you can pass some plain parameters, and construct the `DoSomethingRequest` in method body, like:

 ```go
 func (c *Client) DoSomething(param1 string, param2 string) (response *DoSomethingResponse, err error) {